MarsBased/handbook/sections/holidays.md

 ## Vacations

-We officially have 24 working days per year to take off apart from the official holidays marked in the company calendar.
+We officially have 24 working days per year to take off apart from the local holidays mentioned above.
 If for some reason one year you don’t enjoy all the available days off, you can enjoy them next year and the other way around.
 If you need some additional days, feel free to let us know!

 Make sure to request your holidays with enough time so we can coordinate accordingly!
 If you are taking 1-2 days, let us know at least 2 weeks in advance.
 If you are taking three or more days, we will ask you to give us one month of notice.
 If you are taking more than one week, let us know two months in advance.
 Before requesting your holidays, we kindly ask you to check the viability with the project you are working for, and let us know if there is any important deadline we should know in order to assign some other team member to the project if that’s needed.
 We’ll do our best so that you can enjoy those days!